-A new addition to our Cambodia itinerary, this half day tour to discover some of the local ‘cottage industries’ in one of the villages outside of Battambang has proved very popular.
-Also very practical since it can just as easily be done by bicycle or by tuk-tuk for the less energetic and the 3 or 4 hour round tour then leaves a half day to explore the streets, architecture and cafes of Battambang Town at your own leisure as well.
+A new addition to our Cambodia itinerary, this half-day tour to discover some of the local ‘cottage industries’ in one of the villages outside of Battambang has proved very popular.
+Also very practical since it can just as easily be done by bicycle or by tuk-tuk for the less energetic and the 3 or 4 hour round tour then leaves the afternoon to explore the streets, architecture and cafes of Battambang Town at your own leisure as well.

 Our morning tour then takes in a local market before showing you some of the time-honoured cottage industries to be found in the region including; manufacturing rice paper wraps, (i.e. for spring rolls), sun-dried bananas, rice whisky distilling, noodle making and last but not least the fish market, Psa Prahok.

 The market deals in dried and fermented fish and so can be to say the least somewhat ‘fragrant’, (or “you can smell it a mile off”), but it’ fascinating to see, even if you do have to hold your nose, and as a slightly unusual tourist destination, a visit is always guaranteed to get the locals giggling and chattering!